SarvambhSangle/Digital-Twin-Challenges/README.md

 34. Smart Waste Sorting Efficiency: A reinforcing loop where better AI training for waste robots increases the "Purity" of recycled material stocks.

 35. District Cooling Systems: Simulating a centralized AC hub for a Nagpur tech park to model the reduction in "Peak Load" compared to individual units.

+36. Permeable Pavement & Flash Floods: Modeling the "Absorption Rate" of city streets during a sudden monsoon downpour to prevent sewer overflow.